marbetschar/termux/README.md

 ### `git-sync`

-`git-sync` syncs your Git repositories automatically at minute 13, 33, and 53 of each hour:
+`git-sync` syncs your Git repositories automatically at minute 7 past every hour from 7 to 23:

 ```shell
 $ git-sync